 Skill: Demonstrating an Understanding of Algorithms for Adding and Subtracting Whole Numbers

-To promote mastery of arithmetic operations, it is important to emphasize the efficiency and flexibility with which algorithms must be used.
+To promote mastery of mathematical operations, it is important to emphasize the efficiency and flexibility with which algorithms must be used.
 Students who approach numbers with flexibility are more likely to use efficient strategies, work with precision, and develop a solid foundation for understanding other common algorithms.
 Studies have repeatedly shown that it is very helpful for students to have many opportunities to develop their own multi-digit number strategies (Morrow & Kenney, 1998).

 Teaching Algorithms